tomaverlaine/tomaverlaine.github.io/_posts/2024-05-19-guangzhou-connection.md

 In 2010, from within the Full Label circle, YBS came together.
 Several friends had developed a shared obsession with The Jesus and Mary Chain and wanted to play together.

-The founding lineup was guitarists 小吉 Siugat and 史悲 Space, bassist 羅密欧 Romeo, and drummer 晓鸣 Xiaoming (who would serve as the band's primary drummer through its entire run; other members sometimes mistakenly believed there were multiple drummers due to his nickname 施总 being used almost interchangeably).
+The founding lineup consisted of guitarists 小吉 Siugat and 史悲 Space, bassist 羅密欧 Romeo, and drummer 晓鸣 Xiaoming (who would serve as the band's primary drummer throughout its entire run; some audience members occasionally mistakenly believed there were multiple drummers because he also went by the nickname 施总 Shizong).
 Siugat initially handled lead vocals.

 Every show opened — and would always open — with a cover of "Just Like Honey."
 The sound leant more towards trash and freak-rock than proper shoegaze, but something about that roughness made the pop instincts underneath — the JAMC inheritance — come through more clearly, not less.
 It worked in ways that were difficult to predict in advance.